tesujimath/tesujimath.github.io/content/path-canonicalization-is-unergonomic.md

 // returns "a/included.cfg", which doesn't exist
 ```

-Here's a common solution to this problem.
+Here is a common solution to this problem.

 ```
         Path::new("a/main.cfg")